RejsRejsRejs » Destinations » Europe » Czech Republic » Prague in the Czech Republic: An Insider's Guide to the City of 100 Towers

 Prague also has a pretty good public transport system: there are buses, trams, metro and even a cable car.
 I would recommend using the metro or trams, as the buses are often stuck in traffic.

-There are four types of tickets for adults 30 minutes for 30 Czech crowns (CZK), 90 minutes for 40 CZK, 24 hours for 120 CZK or 72 hours for 330 CZK.
+There are four types of tickets for adults; 30 minutes for 30 Czech crowns (CZK), 90 minutes for 40 CZK, 24 hours for 120 CZK or 72 hours for 330 CZK.
 So for 100 Danish kroner you can ride freely in public transport in the city for 3 days.
-Also, don't forget to buy an extra ticket if you are traveling with large luggage or an animal, where the extra price is 20 CZK and lasts for 6 hours.
+Also, don't forget to buy an extra ticket if you are traveling with large luggage or an animal, where the extra price is 20 CZK and valid for 6 hours.

 If you are not a fan of public transportation, you can use Uber and Bolt, which offer fast taxi services at reasonable prices.
 You can also use both services to get from the airport to the city.
 Download the app before you come to Prague.